Can Planes Reverse?

 How fast do commercial passenger jets fly?

-A typical commercial passenger jet cruises at a speed of about 400 – 500 knots which is around 460 – 575 mph.
+A typical commercial passenger jet flies at a speed of about 400 – 500 knots which is around 460 – 575 mph when cruising at about 36,000ft.
+This is about Mach 0.75 – 0.85 or in other words, about 75-85% of the speed of sound.
 Generally speaking, the higher the aircraft flies, the faster it can travel.

 Different Types of Speed Measurements